-- FACT-G: Mean total score and subscale scores at baseline and all follow-up timepoints by treatment arm.
-The FACT-G consisits of the physical, social/family, emotional, functional subscales. - FACT TOI-An: Mean total score at baseline and all follow-up timepoints by treatment arm.
-The FACT TOI-An consists of the physical, functional and anemia symptoms subscales. - FACT TOI-F: Mean total score at baseline and all follow-up timepoints by treatment arm.
-The FACT TOI-F consists of the physical, functional and fatigue subscales. - FACT-F: Mean total score at baseline and all follow-up timepoints by treatment arm.
+- FACT-G: Mean total score and subscale scores at baseline and all follow-up timepoints will be summarized by treatment arm.
+The FACT-G consisits of the physical, social/family, emotional, functional subscales. - FACT TOI-An: Mean total score and subscale scores at baseline and all follow-up timepoints will be summarized by treatment arm.
+The FACT TOI-An consists of the physical, functional and anemia symptoms subscales. - FACT TOI-F: Mean total score and subscale scores at baseline and all follow-up timepoints will be summarized by treatment arm.
+The FACT TOI-F consists of the physical, functional and fatigue subscales. - FACT-F: Mean total score and subscale scores at baseline and all follow-up timepoints will be summarized by treatment arm.
 The FACT-F consisits of the physical, social/family, emotional, functional and fatigue subscales.